About me

 High performance computing

 To demonstrate the efficacy of the schemes it is necessary to run simulations of realistic problems.
 Such problems invariably requires large-scale computing facilities.
-Hence, the schemes are coded (in F90 and MPI) and run on parallel computers.
+Hence, the schemes are coded (in F90 and MPI, or Julia) and run on parallel computers.